Society of St John the Evangelist: British congregation

 The society in England operated from Marston Street, Oxford from 1868 to 1980.
 The mother house of the Society occupied a large area of land bordered by Cowley Road on one side, and Iffley Road on the other.
 The site incorporated three chapels, a mission church, a song school, a community school, accommodation for the Brothers, and guest quarters.
 When the Society withdrew from Marston Street in 1980, the buildings were transferred to St Stephen's House theological college.
 A small SSJE monastery was opened further along the Iffley Road, where it operated for several years.

-In 1905 the Society opened St Edward's House in Westminster, London, where it provided retreats and other ministries until 2012.
+In 1905 the Society opened St Edward's House on Great College Street in Westminster, London, where it provided retreats and other ministries until 2012.
 Oxford University professor C. S. Lewis visited Father Walter Adams, making confession to Father Adams as a spiritual discipline from 1940 until Father Adams died on March 3, 1952.
 Lewis gave much credit to Father Adams for his ministry.
 St. Edward's House closed in 2012 and the property was sold.

-Following the closure of St Edward's House in 2012, the Society no longer maintains a monastery in the British Isles.
+Following the closure of St Edward's House, the Society no longer maintains a monastery in the British Isles.
 The British congregation had three professed Brothers in 2012, all of whom continued to live as solitaries.